-CHAMPIONSHIP RACE MEETINGS & RACE PROCEDURES
+2: CHAMPIONSHIP EVENT MEETINGS & RACE PROCEDURES

-3.1: ENTRIES:
+1. ENTRIES:

-1. Competitors are responsible for sending in correct and complete entries with the correct entry fees prior to the close of entry dates as per the entry forms.
+1. Competitors are responsible for sending in correct and complete entries with the correct entry fee prior to the closing date for entries before each event.

-2. Incorrect or incomplete entries (including driver to be nominated entries) are to be held in abeyance until they are complete and correct and the date of receipt for acceptance of entry purposes shall be the date on which the Secretary of the Meeting receives the missing or corrected information or fee.
+2. Incorrect or incomplete entries (Including Driver to be Nominated Entries) are to be held in abeyance until they are complete and correct and the date of receipt for acceptance of entry purposes shall be the date on which the Meeting Organiser receives the missing or corrected information or fee.

-3. Any withdrawal of entry or driver/car changes made after acceptance of any entry must be notified to the Secretary of the Meeting in writing.
-If driver/vehicle changes are made after the publication of Entry Lists with Final Instructions, the Competitor concerned will be accepted in accordance with D25.1.12.
+3. Any withdrawal of Entry or Driver/Car changes made after acceptance of any entry must be notified to the Meeting Organisers in writing.
+D25.1.12. applies.

-4. The entry fee for each round shall be as per the Supplementary Regulations.
+4. The Entry Fee for each event shall be specified in the SRs and on the entry form.